About the project

-Special consideration has been given to the connection points near the Avenue of Honour to avoid impact on the heritage Elm trees along the road side.
-Discussions have been held with Moorabool Council and a professional Arborist with the aim of following the successful methods used in other water projects recently completed along this section of Bacchus Marsh Road/Avenue of Honour.
+Special consideration was given to the connection point near the Avenue of Honour to avoid impact on the heritage Elm trees along the road side.
+Consultation with Moorabool Council and a professional Arborist helped ensure the project was completed successfully.

 Stage 3 - Replacing the old flume and channel in Werribee Vale Road